Macross Frontier: Macross Fufonfia

-Macross Frontier the Movie: The False Songstress
+Macross Frontier: The False Songstress

 A theatrical version of the Macross Frontier anime television series was announced in Japan during the broadcast of the 25th and final episode "Your Sound" ("Anata no Oto") on September 25, 2008.
 According to interviews with Shōji Kawamori the movie was to be an adaptation of the story from the television series.
 Japanese anime magazine Animedia had originally announced that the film was to be released during the summer of 2009.
 Other reports later placed the premiere in the fall of 2009.
 That report was confirmed by an itasha (vehicle decorated with character art) mini-van outside the "Macross: The Super Dimension Space Launching Ceremony" event that took place on February 22, 2009 in Japan.
 However, at that point, the creator Shoji Kawamori and the cast members Yuuichi Nakamura (Alto Saotome), Aya Endo (Sheryl Nome), and Megumi Nakajima (Ranka Lee) noted on the actual event, that the new date and the title were still subjected to changes.

 The theatrical film adaptation of Macross Frontier opened in Japan on November 21, 2009, under the name Macross Frontier: The False Songstress (劇場版 マクロスF 虚空歌姫 〜イツワリノウタヒメ〜, Gekijōban Makurosu Furontia Itsuwari no Utahime).
 The Kadokawa Cineplex and Shochiku Multiplex theaters' websites revealed the title and date, and the second issue of Kadokawa Shoten's Macross Ace magazine eventually published the details on June 26, 2009.
 The teaser trailer for the film premiered in Japanese theaters on June 27, 2009 (the same day ticket pre-sales began in Japan).
 The first movie retells the events of the anime from episodes 1 to 13, with significant alterations to the story and timeline of the television series.

 A Blu-ray Disc release of the movie, titled Macross Frontier The Movie: The False Songstress Hybrid Pack, was released on October 7, 2010.
 The Blu-ray release contains the Blu-ray jacket, the hybrid disc, a 48-page artwork booklet, a theatrical release archive, and a card featuring frames from the movie.
 The pack also included a code that allowed the owner to be entered into a contest to attend the Macross F Christmas Live event that year.
 A PS3 game titled Macross Trial Frontier is included in the Hybrid Pack, playable on the PlayStation 3.
 A standard DVD was also released in the same day.
 Later Namco Bandai (now Bandai Namco Holdings) released the Macross Frontier the Movie 30th d Shudisuta b Box on May 15, 2014.